dreamcastnan/aws_sysops_notes/README.md

 4. replica can be promoted to their own DB
 5. Application must update the conn string to leverage read replicas

+Troubleshoot:

+1. writing to a read replica can break replication
+2. `max_allowed_packet` is slower than source DB can cause error.

 ### RDS Multi AZ (DR)

 1. SYNC replication